 Now if you want to use your multi cooker on the countertop you totally can too.
 We have directions for Instant Pot frozen steak here for you.

-Pair this with some frozen okra in air fryer and you may never defrost anything again. 😉 If you buy in bulk and DO remember to thaw them beforehand I suggest you give our steak in air fryer a whirl too.
+If you do remember to defrost, give our How to Cook T Bone Steak in Oven a whirl too. 😉 If you buy in bulk and DO remember to thaw them beforehand I suggest you give our steak in air fryer a whirl too.
 Don’t skip the step of wrapping each piece with bacon, it is out of this world.